-OBELIX-1 is expected to return from fabrication in early 2025 and the evaluation of its main performances will require about 6 months.
+OBELIX-1 is expected to return from fabrication in the middle of 2024 and the evaluation of its main performances will require about 6 months.
 OBELIX-1 featuring the already final size of the VTX sensor, the chip will also be used to prototype final detection modules and layers.

-While the design of OBELIX-2 will start in 2025, its submission can only occur after the characterisation of OBELIX-1, hence at the earliest after Q3-2025.
+While the design of OBELIX-2 will start in 2024, its submission can only occur after the characterisation of OBELIX-1, hence at the earliest after Q1-2025.